List of awards and nominations received by Robin Williams

 The following is a list of awards and nominations received by Robin Williams.

 Robin Williams (1951–2014) was an American actor and comedian.
-Over his career he has received several awards including the Academy Award, two Primetime Emmy Awards, six Golden Globe Awards, five Grammy Awards, and two Screen Actors Guild Awards.
+Over his career he has received several awards including an Academy Award, two Primetime Emmy Awards, six Golden Globe Awards, five Grammy Awards, and two Screen Actors Guild Awards.

 Williams started his career as a standup comedian, receiving nine Grammy Award nominations and winning four for Best Comedy Album for Reality ...
 What a Concept (1980), A Night at the Met (1986), Good Morning, Vietnam (1987), and Robin Williams - Live in 2002.
 He also gained a national audience portraying the alien Mork in the ABC sitcom Mork & Mindy (1978–1982), where he earned a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
 He went on to receive nine Emmy Award nominations, winning twice for Outstanding Performance in a Variety or Music Program for Carol, Carl, Whoopi and Robin (1987), and ABC Presents A Royal Gala (1988).

 For his work on film, he won the Academy Award for Best Supporting Actor for his role as a psychology professor in the drama Good Will Hunting (1997) directed by Gus Van Sant and co-written by Matt Damon and Ben Affleck.
 He was Oscar-nominated for playing radio personality Adrian Cronauer in the war comedy Good Morning, Vietnam (1987), John Keating, inspirational English teacher in the coming-of-age drama film Dead Poets Society (1989), and an eccentric homeless man in the comedy-drama film The Fisher King (1991).

 Williams also won six Golden Globe Awards, including Best Actor in a Motion Picture – Musical or Comedy for his roles in Good Morning, Vietnam (1987), The Fisher King (1991) and Mrs. Doubtfire (1993), along with the Special Golden Globe Award for Vocal Work in a Motion Picture for his role Genie in Aladdin (1992), and Cecil B. DeMille award in 2005.
 He won two Screen Actors Guild Awards for Outstanding Ensemble for The Birdcage (1996), and Outstanding Supporting Actor for Good Will Hunting (1997).
-In 2009 he received the Disney Legend Award.
+In 2009, he received the Disney Legend Award.